 We were then escorted through and to our accessible seats.
 It was a fairly short distance and all on the flat.
 It was a pretty smooth arrival and the stewards were great.

 Venue Accessibility & Viewing Area

 The accessible toilet is at the back of the room, but unfortunately, there was a queue of other wheelchair users wanting to use it so we decided to wait until we got back to the hotel.
-I was disappointed not to get a peek inside, but I managed to ask the venue for a photo.
+I was disappointed not to get a peek inside, but I managed to ask the venue for a photo (see below).

 If you haven’t heard of Ray LaMontagne he is a singer-songwriter from America.
 His most well-known songs are Trouble, Burn and Jolene, but really there is way too many to list.
 As well as being a fantastic singer-songwriter with the most dreamy vocals, Ray also plays guitar, piano and harmonica beautifully.

 Ray opened the show with a slow number, which some would believe to be unusual for an opening track, but for Ray and his fans, this was a perfect choice.

 The entire room was silent, almost like we were all in a trance as we listened and watched Ray do his thing on stage.